findmypast/recruitment-test-data-engineering/Readme.md

 ## Problem

 There are a sequence of steps that we would like you to complete.
-This should take no more than two hours.
+We hope this won't take more than a few hours of your time.

 1. Fork the git repo to your own Github account.
 2. Devise a database schema to hold the data in the people and places CSV files, and apply it to the MySQL database.
 You may apply this schema via a script, via the MySQL command-line client, or via a GUI client.